 Hebl found that when minority group participants had the support of a supervisor or mentor, the effects of being discriminated against were strikingly reduced.

 “This is an important finding,” Hebl and her colleagues wrote.
 “Stress is significantly reduced where there is supervisor support for the individual, acting like a kind of buffer against fall off in performance and health.
 It shows that those who are being stigmatized for whatever reason benefit tremendously from having supportive colleagues.”

 But, the researchers argued, organizations ought to avoid relying on supervisors or academic mentors to assuage the ill effects of discrimination.
 Instead, the organizations themselves “need to understand how discrimination manifests in health and performance, and proactively pursue strategies and policies that mitigate, if not prevent, these subtle forms of behavior before they occur.”

 Beyond government regulations, supportive individuals, upstanding mentors and other responsible coworkers play a disproportionate role in countering the damage caused by discrimination.
-But until organizations themselves shoulder their responsibilities with formal anti-discrimination procedures and policies, informal social support only skim the surface, Hebl wrote.
+But until organizations themselves shoulder their responsibilities with formal anti-discrimination procedures and policies, informal social support only skims the surface, Hebl wrote.
 To access the broadest experience and talent from engineers, scientists, doctors and mathematicians, it’s up to institutions — not individuals — to dive to source of the industry pushing so many to leave.

 Mikki Hebl is the Martha and Henry Malcolm Lovett Chair of Psychology at Rice University and a professor of management at Jones Graduate School of Business at Rice University.